foxkit-us/supergameherm/README.md

 with C++ identifiers in our code to ensure compatibility with older MSVC.

 ## Does this work as a practical emulator?
-Not yet.
-There's no sound, and graphics support is rough around the edges.
+Depends.
+Sound support is incomplete, and graphics support is rough around the edges.
+Some games aren't really playable yet.
 We're working on it.

+If all you want is Pokémon, Tetris, and Super Mario Land (and nothing any more complex than that), it will likely work with minimal problems.

 Interestingly, we do pass all of Blargg's CPU tests.
 Many emulators can't manage to do that. :)